-If you are aged 16-18 on a full-time course there are no course or examination fees.
-There will be a College Service charge for all full-time courses and for some courses, material fees will apply.
+If you are aged 16-18 on a full-time course there are no course or examination fee.
+For some courses, material fees will apply.

 Partial or full fee remissions may be available for students aged 19+ if you are claiming benefits.

 The Discretionary Bursary Funds help students of all ages with the costs of learning, including help with fees, childcare, materials and travel.
-To find out if you are eligible, talk to our Customer Service Team.
+To find out if you are eligible, talk to our Reception Team.

 Looking to study a Higher Education course?
 You may be eligible for student loans and grants from Student Finance England.